koshoi/elastiq/README.md

 ```

 You can change recursive decoding behavior from command line using **-R** argument.
-It takes coma separated list of decoders to use (-R json,yaml for example)
+It takes coma separated list of decoders to use (-R json for example)

 ## Usage